Noncommutative geometry: Motivation

 The main motivation is to extend the commutative duality between spaces and functions to the noncommutative setting.
 In mathematics, spaces, which are geometric in nature, can be related to numerical functions on them.
 In general, such functions will form a commutative ring.
 For instance, one may take the ring C(X) of continuous complex-valued functions on a topological space X. In many cases (e.g., if X is a compact Hausdorff space), we can recover X from C(X), and therefore it makes some sense to say that X has commutative topology.

 More specifically, in topology, compact Hausdorff topological spaces can be reconstructed from the Banach algebra of functions on the space (Gelfand–Naimark).
 In commutative algebraic geometry, algebraic schemes are locally prime spectra of commutative unital rings (A. Grothendieck), and every quasi-separated scheme $X$ can be reconstructed up to isomorphism of schemes from the category of quasicoherent sheaves of $O_X$-modules (P. Gabriel–A. Rosenberg).
 For Grothendieck topologies, the cohomological properties of a site are invariants of the corresponding category of sheaves of sets viewed abstractly as a topos (A. Grothendieck).
 In all these cases, a space is reconstructed from the algebra of functions or its categorified version—some category of sheaves on that space.

 Functions on a topological space can be multiplied and added pointwise hence they form a commutative algebra; in fact these operations are local in the topology of the base space, hence the functions form a sheaf of commutative rings over the base space.

 The dream of noncommutative geometry is to generalize this duality to the duality between noncommutative algebras, or sheaves of noncommutative algebras, or sheaf-like noncommutative algebraic or operator-algebraic structures, and geometric entities of certain kinds, and give an interaction between the algebraic and geometric description of those via this duality.

 Regarding that the commutative rings correspond to usual affine schemes, and commutative C*-algebras to usual topological spaces, the extension to noncommutative rings and algebras requires non-trivial generalization of topological spaces as "non-commutative spaces".
 For this reason there is some talk about non-commutative topology, though the term also has other meanings.

 Applications in mathematical physics

-Some applications in particle physics are described in the entries Noncommutative standard model and Noncommutative quantum field theory.
-The sudden rise in interest in noncommutative geometry in physics follows after the speculations of its role in M-theory made in 1997.
+There is an influence of physics on noncommutative geometry.
+The fuzzy sphere has been used to study the emergence of conformal symmetry in the 3-dimensional Ising model.